 The following section contains content discussing the historical content and current presence of classist rhetoric and prejudice.
 This content may be sensitive to those of varying socioeconomic backgrounds.

 - Classism (or class discrimination): is the institutional, cultural and individual set of practices and beliefs that assign differential value to people according to their socioeconomic class; and an economic system that creates excessive inequality and causes basic human needs to go unmet.
+(Definition from the National Conference for Community and Justice)

 It is near impossible to escape these barriers of classism.
 Income inequality is largely associated with health problems, social immobility, and turning to alternative economies, which are heavily policed and criminalized, especially in communities of color.
 Income inequality continues to also further polarize the opportunities and education that children receive, making social and economic mobility difficult, in turn widening the gap between rich and poor.
 Because of societal messages around poverty and class, people are discriminated against, excluded, and ridiculed around perceived social class.
 Many workplaces, organizations, and education spaces are built on classist structures, making it difficult for lower socioeconomic (SES) people to navigate and succeed.
 Continuing to uphold these structures create dire and mortal consequences for all of us.